PlummersSoftwareLLC/Primes/CONTRIBUTING.md

 At a technical level, an implementation is considered faithful if it complies with the following:

 * It uses no external dependencies to calculate the actual sieve.
-* It uses a class to encapsulate the sieve, or an equivalent feature in your language.
+* It uses a class to encapsulate the sieve, or a (closest) equivalent feature in your language if a class construct is not available.
 This class must contain the full state of the sieve.
-Each iteration should re-create a new instance of this class.
+Each iteration should re-create a new instance of this class from scratch.
 * The sieve size and corresponding prime candidate memory buffer (or language equivalent) are set/allocated dynamically at runtime.
 The size of the memory buffer must correspond to the size of the sieve.
 * It conforms to the base [rules](#Rules).